srheschong/UshasriPriceHeschong_ENV872_EDE_FinalProject/README.md

 Solar Power, North Carolina, Environmental Justice Communities, Electricity Generation

 ## Database Information
 EGRID 2022: The U.S. Environmental Protection Agency publishes data on the status of electricity generation, the location of power plants, and generator fuel types each year.
-This data set describes electricity generation in the United States as of 2022. https://www.epa.gov/egrid/download-data
+This data set describes electricity generation in the United States as of 2022. https://www.epa.gov/egrid/download-data Accessed in November 2024.

+CEJST 2022: The U.S. Council on Environmental Quality publishes data to map climate and economic justice in the United States.
+This database includes findings from the climate justice screening tool for 2022. https://screeningtool.geoplatform.gov/en/methodology#3/33.47/-97.5 Accessed in November 2024.

+Details for the processed data can be found in the Data Wrangling and Processed RMD.

 ## Folder structure, file formats, and naming conventions
 This repository contains a folder with the relevant data, including Raw, Processed and Spatial.
 The Data Wrangling and Processing RMD file depicts how the raw data sets were compiled for the analysis.